MicrosoftDocs/VBA-Docs/api/Excel.Range.AutoFilter.md

 Excel for Mac does not support this method.
 Similar methods on Selection and ListObject are supported.

+Unlike in formulas, Subfields do not require brackets to include spaces.

 ## Examples

 This example filters a list starting in cell A1 on Sheet1 to display only the entries in which field one is equal to the string "Otis".
 The drop-down arrow for field one will be hidden.